 Marvin Wright (1931–2008)

 One afternoon I stopped off to visit Marvin Wright on the big island.
-He knew surprisingly little about the background of his parents, but as we wandered around his 33-acre property (quite large by local standards), he talked to me about coconuts, the economic and social changes during his lifetime and his concerns for the future of Corn Island.
+He knew surprisingly little about the background of his parents, but as we wandered around his 33-acre property (large by local standards), he talked about coconuts, the economic and social changes during his lifetime and his concerns for the future of his island.

-Marvin’s father, Fred, was American and his mother (a Jackson) was born in Corn Island, but of Caymanian origin.
+Marvin’s father, Fred, was American and his mother (a Jackson) was born in Corn Island, but from a Caymanian family.
 They met and married in Jamaica and Marvin thought that they moved to Corn Island in the late 1920s.
-Fred served as the travelling agent of the Franklin Baker Company which purchased most of Corn Island’s coconuts and transported them to the United States for processing.
+Fred served as a travelling agent for the Franklin Baker Company which purchased most of Corn Island’s coconuts and transported them to the United States for processing.

 As a young man Marvin travelled to the United States where for a time he studied at the University of California-Berkeley.
 He returned to Corn Island and for a short period (1962-63) served as the mayor.
 Like many islanders, Marvin left the country during the period of Sandinista rule, opting to live in Florida where, at the time of our meeting, his wife and family still lived.